Select Page

 IraqUpper middleMiddle East121km of designs have been Star Rated and 20 people have been trained.1,859,738$4,246,958,976

-IsraelHighMiddle EastPartner-led iRAP activity has assessed 4,723 km of roads and designs, influencing the safety of US$2.8 million of road infrastructure investment.
-The Ministry of Transport has participated in discussions to develop a locally led national programme focussed initially on a sample of 1,500km of the iRoads network.
+IsraelHighMiddle EastPartner-led iRAP activity has assessed 4,723 km of roads and designs.
+The Ministry of Transport participated in discussions in 2023 to develop a locally led national programme focussed initially on a sample of 1,500km of the iRoads network.
 32 people have been trained.265,952$1,919,159,048

 JapanHighAsia PacificPartner-led iRAP activity has assessed 104 km of roads and designs, and 1 school, influencing the safety of road infrastructure investment.
-9 people have benefited from iRAP global/on-line training, along with 81 people trained in events delivered locally.
+39 people have benefited from iRAP global/on-line training, along with 81 people trained in events delivered locally.
 2,257,572$12,790,540,854

-JordanUpper middleMiddle East34 people have been trained and a practitioner is iRAP Accredited.499,808$671,564,609
+JordanUpper middleMiddle East34 people have been trained.499,808$671,564,609

 Korea, Democratic People's Republic of (North)LowAsia Pacific8 people have been trained.2,878,998$866,794,737

 Korea, Republic of (South)HighAsia PacificPartner-led iRAP activity has assessed 1,766 km of roads and designs.
 73 people have benefited from iRAP global/on-line training, along with 50 people trained in events delivered locally.
-Practitioners are iRAP Accredited.
 The Korean Government has endorsed the development of a road assessment programme for Korea (KoRAP) with national R&D funds and a National Highway Study over 4 years which will require an update to the road act to incorporate the iRAP methodology.
 The Korea Transport Institute (KOTI) is one of 11 iRAP Centres of Excellence helping to shape the evidence-based global road infrastructure safety standard and tools.
 2,125,949$10,402,507,220

 Kosovo, Republic ofUpper middleEurope19 people have benefited from iRAP global/on-line training, along with 170 people trained in events delivered locally.